The Pretty Things: Musical style

-Influenced by Bo Diddley, Pretty Things were a key part of London's blues rock scene and a beat, R&B, rock and roll and garage rock band.
+Influenced by Bo Diddley,The Pretty Things were a key part of London's blues rock scene and a beat, R&B, rock and roll and garage rock band.
 From 1967 to 1975, the band pursued a progressive rock and psychedelia sound.
 Academics Paul Hegarty and Martin Halliwell argued that the Pretty Things were "not merely as precursors of prog but as essential developments of progressiveness in its early days".
-PopMatters says that after their S. F. Sorrow album, Pretty Things were mainly a prog/hard rock band.
-They were also categorized as yacht rock.
+PopMatters says that after their S. F. Sorrow album, the Pretty Things were mainly a prog/hard rock band.
+They were also retrospectively categorized as yacht rock.